Do Informational Cascades Happen with Non-myopic Agents?: Informational Cascades

 \subsection{The case of $\delta=1$ or large enough $\delta<1$ and finite $N$}

 In this subsection, we study informational cascades for a fixed $N$ and for either $\delta=1$ or large enough $\delta<1$.
 We refer to these cases as infinitely patient and sufficiently patient players, respectively.
 As it will be shown, a very surprising result emerges in this setting.
-The solution for $\delta=1$ will completely avoid bad information cascades for $V=-1$ and the solution for high enough $\delta<1$ will avoid harmful informational cascades for $V=-1$ (by ``harmful" we mean bad informational cascades where at the time of the cascade, only a small portion of the total private information has been disseminated in the network).
-We first investigate a solution for FPE~\ref{alg:Fixed-Point WY} for both $\delta=1$ and large enough $\delta<1$.
+For $\delta=1$ and $V=-1$, there exists a PBE that completely avoids bad information cascades.
+For $V=-1$ and with large enough $\delta<1$, there exists a PBE that has a vanishing probability (in $N$) for a bad information cascade, since it is guaranteed that at least half of the players will reveal their private information.
+The next two theorems formalize these results.